truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigADSCALE.md

 Click **Settings** to open the **Active Directory** settings screen, then select the **Enable** checkbox to clear it, and click **Save** to disable SCALE AD service.
 This returns you to the main **Directory Services** screen where you see the two main directory services configuration options.

-To configure LDAP service, click **Configure LDAP** or To turn AD service back on.
 Click **Configure Active Directory** to open the **Active Directory** screen with your existing configuration settings.
 Select **Enable** again, click **Save** to reactivate your connection to your AD server.

 ## Leaving Active Directory

 TrueNAS SCALE requires users to cleanly leave an Active Directory if you want to delete the configuration.
 To cleanly leave AD, use the **Leave Domain** button on the **Active Directory Advanced Settings** screen to remove the AD object.
+Remove the computer account and assoicated DNS records from the Active Directory.

 If the AD server moves or shuts down without you using **Leave Domain**, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.